rum1887/pretestTask1/README.md

 # Pretest task #1
 Create a C++ program to blur an image using OpenCV

+Clone this project and move into the pretestTask1 directory `cd pretextTask1`
+Make sure opencv and g++ complier is installed Complile the file opencvmini.cpp using the follwing command `g++ -std=c++14 opencvminicpp.cpp -o opencvmini `pkg-config opencv4 --cflags --libs`` Execute the complied file
+`./opencvmini`

 TIL
 - Finding the exact header file to be added (opencv.hpp)
 - Finding the location of the header file to inclued in the cpp program.
 OpenCV was downloaded using homebrew and the header files were at `opt/homebrew/Cellar/opencv/4.8.1_5/include/opencv4/opencv2`.
 Todo : research a lil about the file system in unix systems to understand what the opt filder is for.
 From the best of my knowledge, it a the folder into which library files are stored by package managers like pip,anaconda and homebrew.